 Portfolio rebalancing is the systematic process of bringing your portfolio back to its target allocation.
 It's one of the most important—yet most neglected—aspects of portfolio management.
+It's a key component of portfolio risk management.

 Why Rebalancing Matters